-The Texas Department of Water Resources and the North Plains Ground Water Conservation District No. 2 cooperatively maintain a network of water level observation wells in Hartley County.
+The Texas Department of Water Resources maintains a network of water level observation wells in Hemphill County.
 Records from these wells provided the principal data base used in this study.
-This data base was supplemented in some areas with records from water well drillers' logs collected by both the District and the Department.
+This data base was supplemented in some areas with records from water well drillers' logs collected by the Department.

-The data base included: (1) measurements of the depth to water below land surface, which have been made annually in the wells in the observation network; (2) the dates these measurements were made; and (3) the depth from land surface to the base of the Ogallala aquifer (In many cases, this was identical to the well depth).
-To facilitate automatic data processing with modern, high-speed computers, the data base also included a unique number for each well and the geographical coordinates of each well location.
+The data base included: (1) measurements of water below land surface, which depth to have been made annually in the wells in the (2) the dates these network; observation measurements were made; and (3) the depth from land surface to the base of the Ogallala aquifer (In many cases, this was identical to the well To facilitate automatic data processing depth). with modern, high-speed computers, the data base also included a unique number for each each well geographical coordinates of and the location.